 That said, while we love the pack-in PS4 mono headset that serves as a gateway into the world to voice chat and audio playback, for most gamers it just doesn’t cut it.
-But that’s why Sony is introducing the sequel to 2014’s , the all-new PlayStation Platinum Wireless Headset.
+But that’s why Sony is introducing the sequel to 2014’s PlayStation Gold Headset, the PlayStation Platinum Wireless Headset.

 So what’s the difference between the two?
 Besides a slight style change, Sony’s Platinum pair of cans are the first to offer 3D surround sound – it’s like 7.1 virtual surround sound on steroids.
-Only a few game developers are building it into their games at the moment (actually it’s just one: Naughty Dog for Uncharted 4: A Thief’s End) but down the road it could be a staple of all first-party PlayStation titles.
+It's not supported by every game, but when you find one that does, you'll appreciate its inclusion here.

 The Platinum Wireless is an interesting mix of plastic, metal and rubber.
 The top band consists of two metal bars that offer a lot of rigidity and hold the headset firmly in place.
 Beneath the top band is a rubber strap that cradles the top of the noggin, and then all the rest is plastic.
 The headphones fold up neatly, perfect if you need to take them with you, and are a medium weight – not too heavy, but not so light that they feel breakable, either.
 If you’re looking for an exact number, the Platinum Headset weighs 318.2g.

 Finally, the earpads themselves are made from a comfortable pleather material that gets a bit warm after some use, but doesn’t have a terrible amount of clamping force either.
 We found that we could wear the headphones for about two-hour increments before we had to take them off for a breather.